tensorflow/docs/site/en/install/lang_java.md

 </dependency>
 ```

-or alternatively, select one of the supported variant:
+or alternatively select one of the supported variant:

 * `tensorflow-core-platform-mkl`: Support for Intel® MKL-DNN on all platforms
 * `tensorflow-core-platform-gpu`: Support for CUDA® on Linux and Windows platforms
 * `tensorflow-core-platform-mkl-gpu`: Support for Intel® MKL-DNN and CUDA® on Linux and Windows platforms.

-You can also include a dependency to the `tensorflow-framework` library, which provides a rich
+In addition, you can include a dependency to the `tensorflow-framework` library, which provides a rich
 set of high-level utilities to improve the developer experience with with TensorFlow-based machine learning
 on the JVM.